MasoniteFramework/docs/testing/console-tests.md

 You can test what has been output to standard console during Masonite unit tests thanks to useful console assertions.

-Output here is the standard output often name `stdout`.
+Output here is the standard output often named `stdout`.
-Error here is the standard error often name `stderr`.
+Error here is the standard error often named `stderr`.

 External packages, prints in your code can output content in console (as output or error).